Pre-Optometry Studies: Application Process for Optometry School

 Some programs send the secondary application after they have received your online OptomCAS application, but some allow all applicants to make this final part of the application.
 One of the biggest pieces of advice that many students echo is to complete these secondary applications as quickly as possible.
-Check here to see if the programs in which you are interested has a supplemental and how they handle it.
+Check the OptomCAS website to see if the programs in which you are interested has a supplemental and how they handle it.

 This is the capstone of the application process.
 After receiving your secondary application, interested schools will notify you and usually allow you to choose from several interview dates.
 If possible, you should try to reserve the earliest spot when the school has not yet admitted many students (your chances of acceptance are better at this point).
 The purpose of the interview is for the admission panel to evaluate your character, personality, communication skills, and other attributes that may contribute to your success as an optometrist.
 Be yourself.
 Additional tips for success include: